Invertee/CoinbasePro-Powershell/README.md

 * Invoke-CoinbaseProDeposit - Deposit funds from payment method or coinbase account. *(Requires transfer permission)*
 ##### Margin
 * Get-CoinbaseProMarginInfo - Get information about your margin profile, such as your current equity percentage. *(Requires view or trade permission)*
+* Get-CoinbaseProMarginStatus - Returns whether margin is currently enabled. *(Requires view or trade permission)*
 * Get-CoinbaseProMarginBuyingPower - Get your buying power and selling power for a particular product. *(Requires view or trade permission)*
 * Get-CoinbaseProMarginWithdrawalPower - Returns the max amount of currency that you can withdraw from your margin profile. *(Requires view or trade permission)*
 * Get-CoinbaseProMarginExitPlan - Returns a liquidation strategy that can be performed to get your equity percentage back to an acceptable level. *(Requires view or trade permission)*
+* Get-CoinbaseProMarginLiquidationHistory - Returns a list of liquidations that were performed to get your equity percentage back to an acceptable level. *(Requires view or trade permission)*
+* Get-CoinbaseProMarginPositionRefreshAmounts - Returns the amount in USD of loans that will be renewed in the next day and then the day after. *(Requires view or trade permission)*

 #### Authenticating with API key
 Keys and secrets are only stored in memory and should be passed to the module when running commands.